Authors and Instructor for Consciousness and the Id

 The article was selected by Michael J. Gerson, PhD (Instructor).
 Dr. Gerson is a licensed psychologist, psychoanalyst, and marriage and family therapist.
-He is a core faculty member in the Graduate School of Psychology at California Lutheran University and active clinician.
+He is a professor emeritus in the Graduate School of Psychology at California Lutheran University and active clinician.
 He has been training other clinicians for over 30 years, both in his private practice, in community counseling centers, and in graduate programs.
 He has long been interested in the interface between research in neuroscience and clinically relevant psychological phenomena (e.g., Gerson, M. .
 Psychoanalytic Dialogues, 24, 210-226. doi: 10.1080/10481885.2014.893783).

 There is no commercial support or other potential conflicts of interest for this program, presentation, or instructor.

 We are committed to respecting diversity in all of its forms, including age, gender, gender identity, sexual orientation, race, ethnicity, culture, national origin, language, socioeconomic status, religion, and disability.
 We also strive to make all of our activities accessible to individuals with special needs or disabilities.
 Please contact the Director at email@example.com if you ever have any questions or concerns regarding any of our programs.